 Investigate Better Solutions

-Perhaps you defaulted on your installment agreement because your financial circumstances have changed and you are no longer able to afford the payments.
+Perhaps you received IRS Notice CP523 and defaulted on your installment agreement because your financial circumstances have changed and you are no longer able to afford the payments.
 In this case, you could contact a New Jersey tax attorney for assistance with alternative strategies, such as:

-- Amended payment plan: If you cannot afford your installment payments, your attorney may be able to negotiate on your behalf and persuade the IRS to amend the payment plan or reduce your tax liability.
+- Amended payment plans: If you cannot afford your installment payments, your attorney may be able to negotiate on your behalf and persuade the IRS to amend the payment plan or reduce your tax liability.
+There are different types of payment plans or installment agreements available, and you should know all your options before the IRS terminates your installment agreement.

 - Offer in Compromise: An Offer in Compromise, or OIC, settles your tax liability for less than the full amount owed.
 If you are current on your tax returns and estimated tax payments and the amount you offer meets or exceeds your reasonable collection potential, your OIC stands a reasonable chance of being accepted.

-- Currently non-collectible (CNC) status: If you can’t afford to pay without creating a financial hardship for your family and you have no assets with sufficient equity to pay your tax debt, you could qualify for CNC status.
+- Currently non-collectible (CNC) status: If you can’t afford to be on an installment agreement without creating a financial hardship for your family and you have no assets with sufficient equity to pay your tax debt, you could qualify for CNC status.
 This may be an appropriate solution if your difficulties are temporary (e.g. due to job loss).
 If you know you won’t ever be able to fully pay, an OIC is a better option.

 After reviewing your financial situation, your attorney will help you pursue the option that is most likely to overcome your tax issues.